Strictly FYI · Vol. I A field guide to the fascinating MONDAY, JULY 27, 2026

 The internet is drowning in content and starved of the good kind: short, true, and genuinely interesting.
 Most "did you know" facts are either wrong, decades out of date, or stretched into an endless article to sell you something at the bottom.

 Strictly FYI is the antidote.
-We pick things that are genuinely, provably fascinating - the chemistry that makes honey immortal, the disaster that rounded every airplane window, the reason your brain sees faces in electrical outlets - and we tell you the real story, plainly, and then we get out of your way.
+We pick things that are provably fascinating: the chemistry that makes honey immortal, the disaster that rounded every airplane window, the reason your brain sees faces in electrical outlets.
+We tell you the real story, plainly, and then we get out of your way.

 The name says it all: interesting things, strictly for your information.

-Every story earns its length.
+1. §01 Short and complete Every entry earns its length.
 We explain the whole idea, then stop.
-No 2,000-word warm-ups to find the one interesting paragraph.
+No 2,000-word warm-up to reach the one interesting paragraph.

-We chase down the real explanation, not the fun-sounding myth.
-If something's disputed or simplified, we say so.
+2. §02 Actually true We chase the real explanation, not the fun-sounding myth.
+If something is disputed or simplified, we say so in the entry.

-You shouldn't need a degree to enjoy a good fact.
-We translate the science, history, and jargon into things a curious human can hold.
+3. §03 Plain English You should not need a degree to enjoy a good fact.
+We translate the science, history, and jargon into something a curious human can hold.

-One rule for what we publish: does it make you go 'huh, I didn't know that'?
-If not, it doesn't run.
+4. §04 The 'huh' test One rule decides what runs: does it make you think 'huh, I didn't know that'?
+If not, it stays in the drawer.

 Get five interesting things a week.

 The weekly FYI: a handful of genuinely fascinating, well-sourced things in your inbox.
-That's the whole pitch.
+That is the whole pitch.